You can argue REO Speedwagon has seen it all.

 Fun Fact: I once interviewed Kevin Cronin.
+(Read “My Interview with….)
 I used to write articles for a now defunct baseball website and my “credentials” got me a phone interview as part of the press with Cronin.
 Nice guy!

 REO Speedwagon Top Songs

 As always, in no particular order but #1 generally means something more to me personally than others.
-Therefore, we start with:
+Therefore, start the countdown:

 - Time For Me to Fly – You Can Tune a Piano But You Can’t Tuna Fish (1978)